octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ## Storage definition

 The first step is to define the storage.
-A contract storage holds the contract data: it can be a single value, or a complex structure.
+Contract storage holds the contract data: it can be a single value or a complex structure.
 The storage definition is a `type` instruction.
 First, the storage will be as simple as possible: empty

 ```js